What to Charge for Art Licensing – Royalties Advances and Flat Fees

 With a shorter contract, if sales are very good, the licensee will want to renew, at which time you will be paid again, or you can negotiate for a better deal.

 How much of a flat fee should you ask for?
 Like all deals, the range is wide.
 I know of some artists who charge as little as $100 per image for a flat fee license.
 In the greeting card industry, an artist might be paid a flat fee of $275 – $500 for a card design.
-I’ve had deals in the action sports market where I charged a flat fee of $1,500 per image, with a price break if they license more than six images.
+I’ve had deals in the action sports market where I charged a flat fee of $1,500 per image, with a price break if they license multiple images.

 The most important thing is that you get paid what you feel that your art is worth and that you are happy with the end result.